 “Safeguarding and public sector ethics rely on trust, and making public sector workers the handmaidens of the state, not only erodes that trust but has made no tangible improvement to national security.”

-CC image courtesy of Vic on Flikr
+CC image courtesy of Alex Proimos on Flickr

 (NOTE: CAGE represents cases of individuals based on the remit of our work.
 Supporting a case does not mean we agree with the views or actions of the individual.
 Content published on CAGE may not reflect the official position of our organisation.)